bmorris3/gadfly/docs/gadfly/synth.rst

         obs=synth_ps
     )

-The measured (binned) power spectrum of the synthetic observations (black) indeed matches the goal power spectrum set by the :py:class:`~gadfly.SolarOscillatorKernel` (in blue).
+The measured (binned) power spectrum of the synthetic observations (orange) indeed matches the goal power spectrum set by the :py:class:`~gadfly.SolarOscillatorKernel` (in blue).